Vlad Tenev: Robinhood

+Tenev and Bhatt became billionaires following a funding round in May 2018 which increased Robinhood's valuation to $6 billion.
 In November 2020, Tenev became the sole CEO of Robinhood, having previously shared the co-CEO title with Bhatt.
 The next year, Robinhood debuted on the stock market.
 The initial public offering (IPO) for the company placed it at a $32 billion valuation.